-- 2.1.7 The Contest Director is to complete a CD's Report and forward a copy to MAAC headquarters and the Chairman of the Precision Aerobatics Committee within 10 days of the conclusion of the contest. - 2.1.8 The team can be comprised of 3 open members and 1 junior.
-All pilots are considered 'Open'.
-'Junior' are young pilots as defined as per FAI rules for the applicable world championship. - 2.1.9 At the team selection event, the top 3 (or 4 if sufficient junior and open members are participating) will form the team regardless of finish order.
-The remaining highest finishing open or junior pilots will be considered reserve pilots should one or more team members be unable to attend. - 2.1.10 The Team Manager will be selected by the team pilots at the earliest possible time after the Team Trials.
+- 2.1.7 The Contest Director is to complete a CD's Report and forward a copy to MAAC headquarters and the Chairman of the Precision Aerobatics Committee within 10 days of the conclusion of the contest. - 2.1.8 The national team may consist of a maximum of 5 individual competitors, providing that at least one competitor is Female and at least one is Junior; and a Team Manager.
+All Females and Juniors will compete for the overall individual classification.
+Additionally, there is a Female classification and a Junior classification, both with FAI medals and diplomas.
+(See FAI Sporting code). - 2.1.9 At the team selection event, the top 3 (or 5 if sufficient junior, female and open members are participating) will form the team regardless of finish order.
+The remaining highest finishing open, female or junior pilots will be considered reserve pilots should one or more team members be unable to attend. - 2.1.10 The Team Manager will be selected by the team pilots at the earliest possible time after the Team Trials. - 2.1.11 The long standing policy of the R/C Precision Aerobatics committee has been to rotate the Team Trials between East and West.
+This practice of alternating Team Trials between Eastern and Western Canada will continue from 2020 in Eastern Canada.